mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 The `noiseTaggingView` argument makes it possible to use one delegate for multiple units.

 `NoiseTagDelegate` has a number of optional functions as well, e.g. to use an alternative background color (`customBackgroundColorFor(noiseTaggingView:)`), or to respond to a trial ending without any of the buttons being pressed (`respondToNoClick()`).

+### Brain Setup

+By default users can start connecting their brains by double tapping anywhere on the current noise tagging unit's view.
+Alternatively you can use one of these two functions provided by `NoiseTagging`:
+- `startBrainSetup(pushedFromNavigationController:withCompletionAfterBrainSetup)`
+- `enterBrainControlLayerFrom(view)`

+We recommend you use the former, unless users need to be able to access the brain control layer without using touch.

+If you use one of these functions, consider setting the `doubleTapOpensBrainSetup` setting to `false`.

 ## Blocking